Creolin: History

 The article on Newland, Kingston upon Hull, mentions that Pearsons was established by William Edward Pearson in 1880.
 In Italy the company that owns the brand Creolin, Guglielmo Pearson S.r.l. of Genoa Italy, is the only manufacturer of the disinfectant.
 Internationally, creolin also corresponds to the trade name of other disinfectant products for example by Mark Cansick Co, in addition to the same William Pearson (chemicals).

-From 1888 to date the creolin has undergone several changes.
+From 1888 to date Creolin has undergone several changes.
 The original composition was creosote, caustic soda, soaps, and very little water.
 Its use was multiple: in the field of medicine (specifically as a hospital grade disinfectant) in the animal husbandry and veterinary sector.
 In the field of motor restoration works, creolin (and the vapors of the same) is used to return to the original condition of the casting of oil-stained aluminum parts.

 By 1888, creolin 1 percent strength was used for the wound dressing of burns.

 In 1889, Professor Georges Dujardin-Beaumetz of Paris France published in The Therapeutic Gazette an essay entitled "Prophylactic Hygiene Lecture V.- On Disinfectants":

 In 1897, an import agent in Rio de Janeiro was advertising "Creolin-Pearson" as "The best desinfectant for vessels.

 Recommended for daily use especially during epidemics."

 Such was its power as a hospital disinfectant that by 1901, American nurses were urged it use in Methods of Disinfection Recommended by the Department of Health of the City of New York.

 In 1915, Parcher's Drug Store was advertising creolin alongside such staples as Pyrox, Lime and Sulphur, Hellebore, Paris Green, Kerso, Blue Vitriol, Arsenate of Lead, Carbonal, Pine Tar, Sheep Dip, Chloride Lime, Rosin, Bi-Sulphide Carbon, Copperas, Washing Fluid, Sulpho Napthol, Sprayers, Cow Ease, Roach Powder, Moth Balls, and Nyals Family Remedies.

 In the early 1930s creolin production from peat tar began in Gus-Khrustalny, Vladimir Oblast.
 From 1942, "due to urgent necessity of disinfectants for the needs of the Eastern Front of WW2", creolin production was expanded to hundreds of tons per annum.

 The Plough company acquired the US Creolin Company from Merck & Co. in September 1958.

 In 2015, Iranian academics at Mazandaran University performed a Nosocomial infections study on the "Efficiency of some disinfectants (Cidex, Deconex, and Creolin) against E.coli".

 Composition

 Creolin is a natural disinfectant that is extracted from the dry distillation of wood.
 This procedure consists of distilling the wood in large autoclaves.
-From the vapors that emanate from this distillation extracts the vegetable aguarrás also known as essence of turpentine.
+From the vapors that emanate from distillation vegetable aguarrás also known as essence of turpentine is extracted.
 The residue remaining in the autoclave vessel is a dark, syrupy mass called creosote.
 It is composed mainly of phenol (phenolic acid) and cresol (cresylic acid).
 It is a very powerful disinfectant, of natural origin, and is used to make different compounds intended for cleaning and disinfection.